-Risk Audit procedures performed by the audit engagemen Revenue recognition ide hig e key audit matters above.
-In addition we entified revenue journals which exhibited gher characteristics of risk for testing using data alytics software.
-Management override of controls > Testing the appropriateness of journal entries and other adjustments.
-Assessing whether the judgements made in making accounting estimates are indicative of a potential bias.
-Evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+Audit procedures performed by the audit apgrament team

+- > Assessing whether the judgements made in making accounting estimates are indicative of a potential bias. - > Evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.